LUMI41/Stock-Data/scripts/README.md

 - Cache raw JSON query responses and record a snapshot date for reproducibility.
 - Retain relations only when the returned entity maps back to a listed company in your universe.

-## Suggested citation (no DOI)
-If you cite this repository without a DOI, consider pinning to a commit hash:
-> Hewage, K., Li, B., Guo, T. *LUMI Relational Metadata and Wikidata Query Templates*.
-GitHub repository.
-Commit: <HASH>.
-Accessed: <DATE>.